 “Many, many times, debt prevents us from closing a deal because there are not enough receivables to pay off the MCAs.”

-In situations like this, there is a solution that not only eliminates the debt schedule to put you in first position but also allows you to offer a path to distressed owners to preserve the business from insolvency and failure.
-This will scale your transactional opportunities, goodwill and reputation.
+In situations like these, there is a solution that not only fully resolves sub-debt, putting you in first position to lend, but also offers distressed owners a path to preserve the business from insolvency and failure.

-So, what is business debt elimination?
-In short, it is a result and benefit of an alternate means of liquidating business assets at the point of failure.
-Instead of liquidating assets at auction (and thereby destroying the core value of the business), assets can be liquidated into a purchasing entity—thus preserving the core value of the company, continuity of operations and jobs.
+So, what is business debt resolution?
+In short, it is a result and benefit of an alternate means of selling business assets at the point of failure.
+Unlike a liquidation at auction (which destroys the core value of the business), assets can be strategically liquidated through a private sale into a purchasing entity—thus fully preserving the core value of the company, its continuity of operations and its jobs.

 Understanding this process requires familiarity with Article 9 of the Uniform Commercial Code.
-This provision is designed for the protection of first position secured creditor—in short, the bank.
-At the point of insolvency or default, it allows the senior creditor to transact (liquidate) their collateral in a private, out-of-court sale in order to recover what they can.
-Importantly, it also eliminates all subordinate liens and obligations.
+This provision is designed for the protection of the first position secured creditor—in short, the bank.
+At the point of default, it allows the senior creditor to sell their collateral in a private, out-of-court sale in order to recover maximum value.
+Through this transaction, all subordinate liens and obligations are removed.

-The elimination of subordinate liens is to the senior creditor’s benefit because, in order to transact on their collateral, a potential buyer requires assurance that they are receiving those assets free and clear.
-In short, Article 9 of the UCC creates the means for the first position creditor to sell their collateral efficiently.
+The removal of subordinate liens is for the senior creditor’s protection because, in order to transact on their collateral, a potential buyer requires assurance that they are receiving those assets free and clear.
+In short, Article 9 of the UCC creates the means for the first-position creditor to sell their collateral efficiently.
 But unlike in bankruptcy, this collateral does not need to be sold off at auction.

-The Article 9 transaction affords the first position creditor the option of liquidating business assets into a new or existing purchasing entity instead.
-When business assets are liquidated into a purchasing entity, the ongoing concern value is preserved.
+The Article 9 transaction provides the first-position creditor the option of liquidating business assets into a new or existing purchasing entity instead.
+When business assets are liquidated into a purchasing entity, the ongoing concern value and operation are preserved.